Probing the QCD Critical End Point with Finite-Size Scaling of Net-Baryon Cumulant Ratios

-Importantly, the finite-size scaling framework does not require visible divergence or non-monotonic behavior in individual centrality bins of the unscaled data.
-While cumulant ratios may appear monotonic with respect to beam energy in such bins, this is consistent with FSS expectations.
-What matters is the collapse of data from systems of different sizes onto a common scaling function when plotted against the appropriate variables.
-Non-monotonic trends in unscaled data may arise from background effects and are not sufficient indicators of criticality on their own.
-In contrast, universal scaling behavior across system sizes provides robust evidence of proximity to the QCD critical end point (CEP).
+A key implication of these results is that finite-size scaling does not require visible non-monotonicity of the \emph{unscaled} or background-subtracted cumulant ratios as a function of beam energy within individual centrality bins.
+Apparent monotonic behavior of the raw data is therefore not in conflict with critical dynamics in finite, dynamically evolving systems.
+Instead, the defining signature of proximity to the QCD critical end point (CEP) is the collapse of data from systems of different sizes and beam energies onto a universal scaling function when expressed in appropriate reduced variables, together with scaling functions that exhibit the divergence patterns expected for the underlying universality class.
+Since non-monotonic trends in unscaled or background-subtracted observables can arise from non-critical effects, they do not constitute a reliable diagnostic of criticality in finite dynamical systems.
+Rather, the emergence of universal scaling across system sizes—consistent with the expected critical divergences—provides a robust and model-independent indicator of critical behavior.

-The scaling collapse is achieved using fixed critical exponents from the 3D Ising universality class—\(\nu = 0.630\), \(\gamma = 1.237\), \(\alpha = 0.110\), and \(\Delta = 1.563\)—which govern the divergence of the correlation length, susceptibility, specific heat, and field response, respectively~\cite{Stephanov:2008qz, Lacey:2014wqa}.
-The ability to collapse multiple cumulant ratios using these exponents validates their relevance to the QCD CEP and supports the extracted values of \(\mu_{B,\text{CEP}}\) and \(T_{\text{CEP}}\) reported in this study.

-The scaling fidelity for \( C_2/C_1 \) is particularly high for both density- and field-driven scaling, indicating minimal sensitivity to finite-time suppression. \( C_3/C_2 \) also shows good collapse, though with slightly reduced fidelity, possibly reflecting increased influence from finite-time effects.
-The consistency of the scaling results across multiple cumulant ratios—and the agreement with previous analyses of proxy compressibility data~\cite{Lacey:2014wqa}—reinforces the robustness of the extracted critical parameters.